radumarias/rencrypt-python/README.md

 print("bye!")
 ```

-Currently it's not possible to encrypt/decrypt to the same file. **DON'T DO IT, IT WILL COMPROMSE THE FILE**.
+Currently it's not possible to encrypt/decrypt to the same file. **DON'T DO IT, IT WILL COMPROMISE THE FILE**.

-## Encrypt and decrypt from an arbitrary plaintext into the buffer
+## Encrypt and decrypt from some bytes to the buffer

 This is a bit slower than handling data only via the buffer, especially for large plaintext, but there are situations when you can't directly collect the data to the buffer but have some bytes from somewhere else.